 Full-Screen Background Visuals

 The previous example also features another trend solidly established in user interfaces now: full-screen visuals of all kinds that are used instead of a neutral background.
 These can be photos, illustrations, abstract compositions, specially rendered visualizations, or even video, as you could see above.
 The approach makes the screens visually and emotionally appealing as well as informative, as the image instantly captures users’ attention much faster this way.
 Also, it supports the feeling of the integrity of all the layout elements.
-However, it requires much skill and effort to find the right contrast and hierarchy of elements and integrate the navigation and text content properly so that the page wouldn’t turn into the illegible mess.
+However, it requires much skill and effort to find the right contrast and hierarchy of elements and integrate the navigation and text content properly so that the page wouldn’t turn into an illegible mess.

 Website of the MYWONY wedding brand features the full-screen process video as a background for tagline and navigation in above the fold area of the home page

 Fashion model portfolio webpage uses the photo as a background

 The trendy website for the online magazine uses the photo background and asymmetric grid for copy blocks

 The integration of various 3D graphics into mobile and web interfaces continues its steady growth in the diversity of styles.
 And designers are now more flexible to move from static images to 3D animation to make webpages or app screens even more dynamic and engaging.
 Creating this kind of graphics requires specific skills and an artistic eye; it may be quite challenging and time-consuming.
 Yet, it’s worth the effort: 3D graphics are always eye-catching and present a kind of flexible visual content.
 Depending on what you need, they may look photorealistic which is a big advantage for user interface design as the graphics of this kind may save the game when proper photo content is impossible to get or too costly.
 As well, designers have room for creative experiments and may create non-realistic images increasing the originality of UI.

 The landing page for a crypto report uses original 3D graphics and animation